ignite/cli/docs/intro/install.md

 $ unzip protoc-3.15.5-linux-x86_64.zip -d $HOME/.local
 ```

-3. Update your environment’s `PATH` variable to include the path to the protoc executable.
+1. Update your environment's `PATH` variable to include the path to the protoc executable.
 For example:

 ```
 $ export PATH="$PATH:$HOME/.local/bin"